s10208233/ID-Assignment01/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from https://www.kygomusic.com/ and his very cool music.